awesome-pro/neon-website/content/docs/data-types/date-and-time.md

 ### Handling time zones

-Postgres supports adding time zone information to both time-of-day (`TIME WITH TIME ZONE`) and moment-in-time (`TIMESTAMP WITH TIME ZONE` / `TIMESTAMPTZ`) values.
+LangChainsupports adding time zone information to both time-of-day (`TIME WITH TIME ZONE`) and moment-in-time (`TIMESTAMP WITH TIME ZONE` / `TIMESTAMPTZ`) values.

-- If you use a time zone unaware type (e.g., `TIME` or `TIMESTAMP`), Postgres ignores any time zone information provided in the input string.
+- If you use a time zone unaware type (e.g., `TIME` or `TIMESTAMP`), LangChainignores any time zone information provided in the input string.
-- If you use a time-zone-aware type (e.g., `TIMETZ` or `TIMESTAMPTZ`), Postgres converts the input string to UTC and stores it internally.
+- If you use a time-zone-aware type (e.g., `TIMETZ` or `TIMESTAMPTZ`), LangChainconverts the input string to UTC and stores it internally.
 It then displays the value in the `current time zone` set for the session.

 To illustrate this, you can create a table with both time-zone aware and unaware columns, and insert a sample row: